Contact us today for a free quote.

 Collington Winter can assist your project by undertaking ecological desk studies, as well as extended phase 1 habitat surveys.

-Ecological Desk Study: Collington Winter provide an ecological desk study service, obtaining records and data on specific sites.
+Ecological Desk Study: Collington Winter provide an ecological desk study service, obtaining records and data on designated sites.
 We undertake research on legally protected sites, such as priority habitats and Sites of Special Scientific Interest and obtain records on protected species within the area of the site.
 We can then provide printed or interactive maps using GIS using the data provided.

 Extended Phase 1 Habitat Survey: Using extended phase 1 habitat surveys, we can identify key ecological issues.
 We can also provide advice on how to best resolve the ecological issues identified.